There are many ways to support and maintain a healthy microbiome.

 Besides their fecal microbiome, their skin microbiome was completely different from U.S. subjects with a much higher diversity.
 While the skin microbiome of the western civilisation is dominated by Staphylococci, no single bacterial group dominated the skin microbiome of the Yanomami.
 Even bacteria which were previously reported as soil bacteria, were enriched in their skin microbiota.
 This may easily be explained: they live closer to nature and wear fewer clothes in contrast to us, who spend most of our lives inside, washing away the dirt after we were outside …

-In short, our skin microbiome would benefit if we spent more time outside, letting our kids play in the dirt and maybe even joining them!
+In short, our skin microbiome benefits if we spend more time outside, let our kids play in the dirt and maybe even join them!

 Be careful when choosing your daily hygiene products such as anti-bacterial soap or disinfectants.
 Have a closer look at the ingredients of your antiperspirant, toothpaste, mouthwash and facial cleansing products.
-There´s no need to kill your commensal bacteria.
-Washing your hands with normal soap is enough, no disinfectant needed!
+All these products can potentially harm your skin's microbiome.
+In this case, less is more, which means using less products with fewer ingredients less frequently will give your microbiome time to recover.
+Ideally, "Microbiome-friendly" certified products should be used.